-We selected MVA for use as the live viral component of our vaccines because of its well established safety record and because of the ability of this vector to carry sufficient HIV proteins to produce virus-like particles.
+We selected MVA for use as the live viral component of our vaccines because of its well-established safety record and because of the ability of this vector to carry multiple proteins required to produce VLPs.
 MVA was originally developed as a safer smallpox vaccine for use in immune compromised humans.
-It was developed by attenuating the standard smallpox vaccine by making over 500 passages of the virus in chicken embryos or chick embryo fibroblasts which resulted in large genomic deletions.
-These deletions limited the ability of MVA to replicate in human cells, which can cause safety problems, but did not compromise the ability of MVA to grow on avian cells that are used for manufacturing the virus.
+It was developed by attenuating the standard smallpox vaccine by making over 500 passages of the virus in chicken embryos or chick embryo fibroblasts which resulted in large genomic deletions (~30,000 nucleotides).
+These deletions increase the capacity of the vector to accommodate large and multiple antigens, limit the ability of MVA to replicate in human cells, hence increasing the safety of the vaccine, but do not compromise the ability of MVA to grow on avian cells that are used for manufacturing the vaccine.
 The deletions also resulted in the loss of immune evasion genes which assist the spread of wild type smallpox infections, even in the presence of human immune responses.
 MVA was safely administered to over 120,000 people in the 1970s as a smallpox vaccine.